Why is there a war in Syria?

 How is the country divided?

-The government has regained control of Syria's biggest cities but large parts of the country are still held by rebel groups and the Kurdish-led SDF alliance.
+The government has regained control of Syria's biggest cities but large parts of the country are still held by rebel and jihadist groups and the Kurdish-led SDF alliance.

-The largest opposition stronghold is the north-western province of Idlib, home to more than 2.6 million people.
+The last remaining opposition stronghold is the north-western province of Idlib.

-Despite being designated a "de-escalation zone", Idlib is the target of an offensive by the government, which says it is targeting jihadists linked to al-Qaeda.
+Despite being designated a "de-escalation zone", troops are massing nearby for an expected offensive.
+The government says it wants to "liberate" Idlib from jihadists linked to al-Qaeda.

-A ground assault is also under way in the Eastern Ghouta.
-Its 393,000 residents have been under siege by the government since 2013, and are facing intense bombardment as well as severe shortages of food and medical supplies.
+But the UN has warned of a "bloodbath" if there is an all-out assault on the province, which is home to some 2.9 million people, including a million children.

+Hundreds of thousands of civilians are already experiencing dire conditions in overcrowded sites in which basic services have been stretched to breaking point for months.

 The SDF meanwhile controls most territory east of the River Euphrates, including the city of Raqqa.
-Until 2017, it was the de facto capital of the "caliphate" proclaimed by IS, which now controls only a few pockets across Syria.
+Until 2017, it was the de facto capital of the "caliphate" proclaimed by IS, which now controls only a few pockets of land across Syria.

 Will the war ever end?

-It does not look like it will any time soon but everyone agrees a political solution is required.
+It does not look like it will anytime soon, but everyone agrees a political solution is required.

 The UN Security Council has called for the implementation of the 2012 Geneva Communique, which envisages a transitional governing body "formed on the basis of mutual consent."